-The Leadership Fellows cohort was designed and implemented in 2009 by Beth Hellwig, Vice-Chancellor for Student Affairs and Dean of Students, to give staff members in Student and/or Academic Affairs the opportunity to:
+The Leadership Fellows are a group of eight individuals who make up a leadership cohort.
+Designed and implemented in 2009 by Beth Hellwig, Vice-Chancellor for Student Affairs and Dean of Students, the Leadership Fellows was initiated to give staff members in Student and/or Academic Affairs the opportunity to:

 - Become part of a leadership cohort on campus

 - Create and implement a personal campus project